adrianmisko/chat-app-server/README.md

 # chat-app-server
-Server side of chat application written in C with sockets and pthread library
+Server side of chat application written in C with sockets and epoll